hchyang/PSiTE/README.md

 supply a configure file.
 A typical contains two sections, genome section and chromosomes section.
 In the genome section, user can specify genome-wide variants settings.
 And in chromsomes section, user can customise the variants settings for each chromosome.
 It's very flexible.
-Different chromosome can have different length, different SNV/CNV muations rate, and even different parental composition.
+Different chromosomes can have different lengths, different SNV/CNV muations rates, and even different haplotype composition.

 The configure file should be specified in YAML format.
 Here is an example of the